 Instructions

-- Cook about 12 Lasagna sheets for 10 minutes.
+- Cook about 12 Lasagna sheets for 5 to 8 minutes (check softness, so it can be rolled).

 - Fry some bacon and crumble.